DenverDAO/COMStack/README.md

 [See some of the proposed meritocracy apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Meritocracy-Apps)

 ## The Stack
-* POA DenverDAO Network Node
+* PoA DenverDAO Network Node
 * Aragon w/ Colony Reputation App
 * Choice of NextCloud/Sandstorm
 * Choice of Matrix/Rocket.chat